Peter the Great gets a Ukrainian paint job

 The incident sparked a debate over who should restore this unique masterpiece.
 The owners of the adjacent residential complex promptly distanced themselves, asserting responsibility solely for the promenade, not the statue.
 The local council would probably have Peter demolished, an action it cannot pursue due to lack of ownership.
 It seems the monument remains under the custodianship of the Russian embassy, which erected this controversial piece in 2001.
 In a diplomatic withdrawal, they excused themselves from any financial contributions to its restoration, citing frozen accounts.
 Lucky bastards!

-Thus, the bronze figure stands, a forlorn sentinel beside a dark green box, a poignant metaphor for our era.
-Yet, the situation could have been grimmer, for concealed beneath the cubic structure lies a Shemyakin creation far more scandalous: a monument to a “court dwarf.”
-One hopes it remains unseen forever.
+Thus, the bronze figure stands, a sentinel beside a dark green box, a poignant metaphor for our era.
+Yet, this restrained design hides a more audacious story beneath the surface.
+Hidden within the cubic structure lies a Chemiakin creation far more scandalous: a monument to a “court dwarf,” a piece one hopes remains forever hidden.

 Elia Kabanov is a science writer covering the past, present and future of technology (@metkere)